mvisonneau/blog/content/post/secure_kubernetes_configuration_at_rest.md

 You will also need permissions to manipulate the transit backend or already have cipher/decipher access onto a existent transit key otherwise.

-> 😅 seriously, I don't have time for that, I just to try it out..
+> 😅 seriously, I don't have time for that, I just want to try it out..

 Well, having a Vault endpoint ready is only **about 4 commands** that you can run on your laptop on most common OSes!
 [Full download page can be found here](https://www.vaultproject.io/downloads.html).